In U Of C Booth School's New Venture Challenge, Young Entrepreneurs Launch Ideas For Businesses You May Know Soon

 For the New Venture Challenge, the budding entrepreneurs faced a tough group of judges – vying for financial investments to make their businesses a reality.

 U of C professor Steve Kaplan co-founded the Challenge 25 years ago.
-He noted that the judges do not go easy on the students.READ MORE: CTA's Massive Reconstruction Project For Red And Purple Lines Includes New Stations, Tracks
+He noted that the judges do not go easy on the students.READ MORE: Police Searching For Two Men Running A Ruse To Rob Homes

 “We bring in like 10 or 15 entrepreneurs and investors when they present, and they – the first time they present, they really get, you know – eviscerated is maybe too strong, but they get beaten up, and it is so constructive,” Kaplan said.
 “And they fix things and they adjust.
 They get, you know, beaten up a little bit again – but it’s much better.”